roc-streaming/roc-toolkit/docs/sphinx/running/pulseaudio_modules.rst

 ===================== ======== ============== ==========================================
-sink_name             no       roc_sender     the name of the new sink sink_properties       no       empty          additional sink properties local_ip              no       0.0.0.0        local sender address to bind to remote_ip             yes      no             remote receiver address remote_source_port    no       10001          remote receiver port for source (audio) packets remote_repair_port    no       10002          remote receiver port for repair (FEC) packets
+sink_name             no       roc_sender     the name of the new sink sink_properties       no       empty          additional sink properties remote_ip             yes      no             remote receiver address remote_source_port    no       10001          remote receiver port for source (audio) packets remote_repair_port    no       10002          remote receiver port for repair (FEC) packets